DadvaiahPavan/StockSense_AI/README.md

 - `/static` - CSS, JS, and image assets
 - `/templates` - HTML templates
-- `/models` - Database models
 - `/services` - AI agents and data services
-- `/utils` - Helper functions
 - `app.py` - Main Flask application
-- `config.py` - Application configuration
+- `init_db.py` - Database initialization
-- `database.py` - Database setup and management
+- `schema.sql` - Database schema

+## Detailed Documentation

+For a comprehensive explanation of the project architecture, implementation details, and how each feature works, please see the [Project Report](project_report.md).

 ## License